If you are an institution, click below to learn more about our offerings for RIAs, Hedge Funds, Compliance Officers and more.

 Directed orders to IBKRATS that are marketable will generally be rejected.

-In the event that a smart-routed Client order removes liquidity resting in the IB ATS as a result of another Client’s directed order, a remove liquidity rebate or commission break of $0.0007 per share will be passed through to Tiered Customers or Fixed Customers, respectively.
+In the event that a smart-routed Client order removes liquidity resting in the IB ATS as a result of another Client’s directed order, a remove liquidity rebate or commission break of $0.0001 per share will be passed through to Tiered Customers or as a commission reduction to Fixed Customers, respectively.

 In the event that a smart-routed order is executed against a liquidity provider and IB receives a rebate from that liquidity provider, the full rebate will be passed through to Tiered-commission customers as a rebate and to Fixed-commission customers as a commission reduction.